How Medicaid Can Help Seniors Cover the Cost of Assisted Living

 Which Services Will Medicaid Cover?

-Based on one’s state of residence and the specific Medicaid program in which one is enrolled, the benefits Medicaid will pay for vary.
-The following are typical services that are available for persons living in assisted living residences:
+Based on one’s state of residence and the specific Medicaid program through which one is enrolled, the assisted living benefits for which Medicaid will pay vary.
+The following are typical services that are available to persons living in assisted living residences:

 • 24/7 Staff Response

-• Personal Care Assistance (help with dressing, bathing, toileting, and eating)
+• Personal Care Assistance (i.e., dressing, mobility, bathing, toileting, and eating)

-• Homemaker Services (housecleaning, laundry, shopping for essentials such as groceries, and meal preparation)
+• Homemaker Services (i.e., housecleaning, laundry, shopping for essentials such as groceries, and meal preparation)

 • Medication Management